ringcentral/RingCentral.Net/README.md

 You need to install extensions if you need extra features:

+- [RingCentral.Net.WebSocket](./RingCentral.Net.WebSocket) provides you with WebSocket support.
+You can subscribe to events.
 - [RingCentral.Net.AuthorizeUri](./RingCentral.Net.AuthorizeUri) provides utility methods to build URI for OAuth authorization purposes.
 - [RingCentral.Net.AutoRefresh](./RingCentral.Net.AutoRefresh) auto-refreshes your token.
 - [RingCentral.Net.Debug](./RingCentral.Net.Debug) prints all HTTP traffic to the console.
 - [RingCentral.Net.Events](./RingCentral.Net.Events) provides you with events about HTTP requests.
-- [RingCentral.Net.WebSocket](./RingCentral.Net.WebSocket) provide your with WebSocket support.
-You can subscribe to events.
 - [RingCentral.Net.RateLimit](./RingCentral.Net.RateLimit) automatically handles the rate limit for you.
 - [RingCentral.Net.Retry](./RingCentral.Net.Retry) allows you to retry a REST request if there is `RestException`.